 The type of packaging and processing method as well as the product’s target shelf-life can also affect material structure design.
 For example, a commercially packaged multi-compartment shelf stable container needs to provide the required level of barrier protection while being aesthetically appealing and providing the expected level of functionality.
 The barrier specifications would determine whether a non-barrier, low to medium or a high-barrier coextruded structure would offer the best performance.
 In each case, ICPG manufactures these structures in clear, tint and opaque formats with a variety of additional customizable options to increase brand awareness and differentiation.

 Additionally, with increasing industry pressures on sustainability and Proposition 65, material replacement concerns add a new layer of consideration when developing a rollstock for single-use shelf-stable food packaging materials.
-ICPG's XPP enhanced barrier polypropylene offers a fully recyclable & Proposition 65 compliant, drop-in solution that is compatible with existing processes such as form-fill-seal.
+ICPG's XPP enhanced barrier polypropylene offers a fully recyclable & Proposition 65 compliant, solution that is compatible with existing processes such as form-fill-seal.

 Interested in learning more about how you can enhance the performance and sustainability of your extended shelf-life snack pack packaging solutions?
 Download our Snack Pack Packaging Solutions Info Sheet to learn more: